 Gasohol blending.
-The credit or refund provision for gasoline used to produce gasohol is scheduled to expire for gasohol sold or used after September 30, 1995.
+The credit or refund provision for gasoline used to produce gasohol does not apply to gasohol sold or used after September 30, 1995.
+However, at the time this publication went to print, Congress was considering legislation that would extend this provision.
+See Publication 553, Highlights of 1995 Tax Changes.